How Borrowing a Loan Affects Your Credit Score

 If you’re shopping around for a mortgage loan or auto loan, you have a grace period during which multiple loan inquiries won't each have an effect on your credit score.
 Even after you’ve finished your rate shopping, the loan inquiries are treated as a single application rather than several.
 That window of time is between 14 and 45 days, depending on which credit score the lender checking your score is using.
 Therefore, you should aim to keep your loan shopping within a small frame of time to lessen the impact on your credit score.

 Timely Loan Payments Raise Credit Scores

 Once you're approved for a loan, it's important that you make your monthly payments on time.
 Your loan payments will have a significant impact on your credit.
 Because payment history is 35% of your credit score, making payments on time is essential to building a good credit score.
-Even a single missed payment can hurt your credit score.
-Timely loan payments will give you a good credit score—and make you a more attractive borrower—while late loan payments will damage your credit score.
-Missing a loan payment can result in a series of late payments followed by a more serious blemish like repossession of your car and foreclosure on your home.
+Even a single missed payment can hurt your score.
+Timely loan payments will give you a good credit score—and make you a more attractive borrower—while late loan payments will flag you as a high-risk borrower.

 High Loan Balances May Harm Credit

 The balance of your installment loan also influences your credit.
 You’ll gain credit score points as you pay your balance down, because creditors will see this as a sign that you will reliably pay off your debt.
 The larger the gap between your original loan amount and your current loan balance, the better your credit score will be.

 Your loan payment comprises part of your debt-to-income ratio, which is a measure of the amount of your income that you spend on debt payments.
 For example, a person making $5,000 per month with loan payments totaling $1,500 per month would have a debt-to-income ratio of $30%.